A maximum of twenty-eight (28) MMCEUs is the possession limit for resident cardholders.

 Any resident of Mississippi may petition the MDOH to add serious medical conditions or their treatments to the list of debilitating medical conditions listed in Miss.
 Code Ann. § 41-137-3.

-If you have already visited your practitioner regarding participation in the medical cannabis program and you do not see a recommendation certification available, please contact your practitioner.
+If you have already visited your practitioner regarding participation in the medical cannabis program and you do not see a practitioner certification available, please contact your practitioner.
 Your practitioner must first be approved to participate in the program and then submit an electronic certification on your behalf.
 You will then be able to submit your application.
+If the date of birth and/or social security number does not match, you will not be able to access the certification.
+Contact our office for help.

 Use this online form to reach Tyler Technologies Technical Support.
 Please note they cannot answer business, regulation, or policy questions.

-Approval time: Upon completion of an application and supporting documents that meet regulatory requirements, there is a 30-day review and approval time.
-Upon approval of a patient application, patient identification cards are made available within five days.
+Approval time: Upon completion of an application and supporting documents that meet regulatory requirements, there is a 10-day review and approval time.
+Upon approval of a patient application, patient identification cards are made available within five (5) days.
 Please allow time for review and approval of patient applications and practitioner certification information.
-Applications are reviewed and determinations made in order of receipt of all required information.
+Applications are reviewed and determinations are made in order of receipt of all required information.

-If you applied online, you can check your application status online through the MMCP Licensing Portal.
-When reviewing your application(s), you will see a column labeled Status where the current status of each application will be listed.
+You can check your application status online through the MMCP Licensing Portal.
+When reviewing your application(s), you will see a column labeled "Status" where the current status of each application will be listed.

-The certification is good for one year unless the practitioner limits the timeframe.
+The certification is good for one (1) year unless the practitioner limits the timeframe.
 15 Miss.
 Admin.
 Code Pt.
 22, Subpt.
-2. (In the Program Registry and Registry Identification Cards Regulations).
+2

 A Mississippi resident may bring a petition for judicial review of the agency’s denial of your application in the circuit court located in the county where you reside within twenty (20) days after the issuance of the decision.
 If you are a non-Mississippi resident, you may bring a petition for judicial review of the agency's denial of your application in the Circuit Court of the First Judicial District of Hinds County, Mississippi within twenty (20) days after the issuance of the decision.
 Miss.
 Code Ann. §41-137-59.